espoon-voltti/evaka/compose/README.md

 A configuration file for PM2 is provided in this repository.
 Thus, you can start all projects in development mode easily.

-**Please note** The projects need to be first set up correctly for this to work.
-For example, `.npmrc` files for private dependencies need to be in place, Spring Boot services need the local deployment files, etc…).
+*Please note** The sub-projects may need additional configuration before local development can **fully** be done.
+For example, `.npmrc` files for private dependencies like professional icons used in frontend need to be in place, Spring Boot services need the local deployment files, etc…).
+See sub-projects' README files for more information.
+At the time of writing, you can skip this, if you just want to see if you can get everything running locally.

 First, start the third-party dependencies using `docker-compose`: